Be kind to each other, tenderhearted, forgiving one another, just as God through Christ has forgiven you. – Ephesians 4:32

 Master or Disaster, choose wisely.
 Tomorrow is the first day of the rest of your lives.
-From this day on I will bless you. – Haggai 2:19
+Haggai 2:19 From this day on, I will bless you.

-Father coach me in the skill of practicing kindness of trust and intimacy with You and my indispensable companion on planet Earth.
+Father coach me in the skill of practicing trust and intimacy with You and my indispensable companion on planet Earth.

 Genesis 2:18 The LORD God said, “It is not good for the man to be alone.
 I will make a companion for him who corresponds to him.”

-The Father designed Adam and Eve to be partners, complements to one another.
+The Father designed Adam and Eve to be partners and complement one another.
 The Hebrew word translated companion or helper is ‘ezer.
 The Father Himself is frequently designated a helper to each of His children.
 He is the one who does for us what we cannot do for ourselves, the one who meets our needs.

 ‘Ezer connotes an “indispensable companion.”
-The woman would supply what the man was lacking in the design of creation and logically it would follow that the man would supply what she was lacking, although that is not explicitly stated here (ESV notes).
+The woman would supply what the man lacked in the creation design, and logically it would follow that the man would provide what she was lacking, although that is not explicitly stated here (ESV notes).

 Ephesians 4:32 Be kind to each other, tenderhearted, forgiving one another, just as God through Christ has forgiven you.

-The Greek term translated kindness is chrestos.
-Chrestos comes from the Greek verb chraomai which means to furnish what is needed.
-Profitable, fit, good for any use.
-A healthy marriage is characterized by each partner providing what is needed for the good of the other.
-Kindness has the sense of being gently pleasant, soft and mild; not harsh, stern or severe.
+The Greek term translated as kindness is chrestos.
+Chrestos comes from the Greek verb chraomai, meaning to furnish what is needed.
+Profitable, fit, and good for any use.
+A healthy marriage is characterized by each partner providing what is necessary for the good of the other.
+Kindness also connotes being gently pleasant, soft, and mild, not harsh, stern, or severe.